dwainscheeren/dwains-lovelace-dashboard/docs/getting-started/installation.md

 ### Install HACS components

-We also need to download some components from the HACS store.
-In the top tabs inside HACS click on the tab INTEGRATIONS and install the components from the table below.
+We also need to download 1 component from the HACS store.
+In the top tabs inside HACS click on the tab INTEGRATIONS and install the component from the table below.

 | Name | HACS | Required | Description |
 |-------------|-------------|----------|---------------------------------------------------------------------------------------------------------|
 | Browser mod | Integration | Yes | A Home Assistant integration to turn your browser into a controllable entity - and also an audio player |

-After installing both HACS plugins & HACS components you can continue to install Dwains Theme below.
+After installing both HACS plugins and the 1 HACS component and you make sure you don't forgot any, you can continue to install Dwains Theme below.

 ## Installing Dwains theme